 THIS POST IS SPONSORED BY

-Unlike Thanksgiving, when tradition has us all serving pretty similar menus over & over, Christmas dinner is sort of a free-for-all.
-Families seem to adopt traditions of their own, revisiting them year after year. (& I freakin’ love it!)
+Ah, Christmas dinner.
+The culinary wildcard of the holiday season.
+Unlike Thanksgiving, when tradition has us all serving pretty similar menus year after year, Christmas dinner is sort of a free-for-all.
+Families seem to adopt traditions of their own – & I freakin’ love it!

 I asked the PWWB community about Christmas traditions over on Instagram a few weeks back & the responses were deliciously diverse, ranging from a casual “build-your-own-bowl” chili bar, to homemade tamales, to a feast of different pasta dishes & seafood, to the fanciest prime rib dinner.

 At our house, the Christmas dinner menu varies from year to year, but we always have lasagna at some point during the holiday.

 Christmas Lasagna Recipe Highlights